varunmaitreya/Tutorials/DevGuide/EScript/ImportantExtensions.md

 ### EventLoop Extensions
 #### `PADrend_KeyPressed` (chained) with parameter: `Util.UI.Event event`
 The extensions are executed for key presses on the keyboard.
-The event describing the key press is given as parameter.
+The event (see [Util.UI.Event](UI.Event.md)) describing the key press is given as parameter.
 This is a chained extensions, if `true` or `Util.EXTENSION_BREAK` is returned the event is not processed by further handlers.
-> Extensions for this extension point are not executed for key releases.
+> Extensions for this extension point are not executed for key releases!

 #### `PADrend_UIEvent` (chained) with parameter: `Util.UI.Event event`
 The extensions are executed for user interface events.
-The event description is given as parameter.
+The event (see [Util.UI.Event](UI.Event.md)) description is given as parameter.
 For example, the events can be caused by a mouse move, mouse button, keyboard, or joystick.

 #### `PADrend_BeforeRendering` with parameter: `RenderingPass passes...`